 Instead of using a DAC chip (and SPI serial interface to communicate with the chip), an alternative method to produce an analogue output from a digital number is to use pulse-width modulation (PWM).
-The Verilog code for a pwm.v module is given to you in one of my lectures delivered earlier in the Lab..
+The Verilog code for a pwm.v module is given to you in Lecture 9 slide 15.